efdevcon/pretix-eth-payment-plugin/README.md

 1. Enter "Admin mode" by clicking the "Admin mode" text in the upper-right corner of the admin interface to create a test organization and event.
 1. Follow instructions in [Event Setup Instructions](#event-setup-instructions)
+1. If you need to update web3modal/walletconnect related code, this happens in [the web3modal folder](pretix_eth/web3modal/README.md) - check the README there.

 ## Event Setup Instructions
 1. Under the event, go to Settings -> Plugins -> Payment Providers -> click on Enable under "Pretix Ethereum Payment Provider"